latest nhpb_banner 1__compressed2

 Child care programs from YMCA

 Full or partial day child care is available at many YMCA centers across the nation.
 The programs focus on helping qualified parents and/or guardians by providing the care their children need so that they can go to work or receive the job training they need.
-The services are usually offered at reduced rates so the child care provided tends to be more affordable then what is offered by other providers.
+The services are usually offered at reduced rates so the daycare provided tends to be more affordable then what is offered by other providers.
 They also partner with the government, and find state and federal government financial aid programs for daycare.

 After school programs are administered.
 These are focused on addressing health, safety, and the growth of children and students of all ages.
 The after school programs that are administered by the Y can assist kindergartners through middle schoolers.
 Clients will be provided a wide variety of programmatic and activity options to help them explore and develop their talents and interests.